 This means that railroad workers must still perform routine maintenance and testing to keep trains operating daily.
 The routine tasks of a railroad worker mean constant exposure to hazardous chemicals, toxins, metals, and the most lethal of all, asbestos dust.

 Railroad workers suffer a great deal of harm as a result of this frequent exposure to deadly chemicals and the perilous nature of their occupation.
 The majority of these noxious substances and toxins lead to severely damaging illness and sometimes even death.

 Unfortunately, railroad worker illnesses commonly develop among the railroad worker population.
 Chronic exposure to hazardous chemical substances often leads to numerous ailments in railroad workers.

 Some of the most often seen railroad worker illnesses are:

 Asbestosis is a lung disease that is only caused by asbestos dust exposure.
-Asbestos is a group of heat-resistant minerals that does not conduct electriciy and has been used in various forms on railroads.
-It is a type of carcinogen often leads to asbestosis, a pulmonary disease that causes lung scarring and breathing difficulty.
-Railroad workers who suffer from asbestosis often aren’t aware of their illness because symptoms of asbetosis can take between 30 to 50 years to show.
+Asbestos is a group of heat-resistant minerals that does not conduct electricity and has been used in various forms on railroads.
+It is a type of carcinogen that often leads to asbestosis, a pulmonary disease that causes lung scarring and breathing difficulty.
+Railroad workers who suffer from asbestosis often aren’t aware of their illness because symptoms of asbestosis can take between 30 to 50 years to show.